ifkb99/genetic_algo/README.md

 ## How do I use this?

 Simple!
-Go to line 168 and start editing the variables, it's pretty self explanatory
+Go to line 168 and start editing the variables, it's pretty self explanatory (I have found that numbers < 10000 tend to be what you want to go for)